Tailwind: A Practical Framework for Query Accelerators: Additional Details

 Our first extension is to search over all e-nodes in the e-class.
 We accept (match) the root e-class if there is at least one e-node in the root class where all of its children reach a leaf transition.
 We examine all e-nodes in the e-class because the NFTA might only match a tree rooted at one of the nodes in the class (i.e., corresponding to a specific way of expressing the accelerator's plan fragment).

 Our second extension is in rejecting match cycles.
 NFTA transitions can contain state cycles and e-graphs can contain cycles.
-Existing match algorithms do not have this problem because tree expressions do not have cycles, so it is impossible to get stuck in a match cycle.
-Our key observation is to reject matching paths that contain \emph{both} a transition cycle and e-class cycle.
-Rejecting only transition cycles is incorrect because transition cycles describe repetitions in the tree expression.
+Match algorithms for trees do not have this problem because tree expressions are acyclic, thus match cycles are impossible.
+Our approach is to reject matching paths that contain \emph{both} a transition cycle and e-class cycle.
+Rejecting only transition cycles is incorrect because they describe repetitions in the tree expression.
 Rejecting only e-class cycles is incorrect because the NFTA could be matching a tree expression that has a finite number of recursive repetitions.
-We track the \emph{path} of NFTA states and e-classes during a match and stop following any transitions that would create both a state and e-class cycle.
+See Algorithm~\ref{alg:nfta-match} in \Cref{apdx:matching} for complete details.